These By Laws relate only to 7th grade teams, 8th grade teams, and

 d.
 PAROCHIAL SCHOOL BOUNDARIES: In regard to tranfers students, the boundaries for an individual private or parochaial school shall be the boundaries of the public school district within whose boundaries the private/parochial school is actually located.
 This allows the same guidelines to be used in connection with all transfer students in regard to school boundaries, whether public or parochial.

 e.
 UNIT DISTRICTS: In school districts where more than one graded attendance center is maintained, a student shall be eligible at the attendance center that serves his/her area.
 The boundary lines that were established prior to the formation of the unit district shall be considered the official boundary lines.
+This by law adheres to all Unit Districts, unless a special ruling is made by the BOC per Unit District.

 f.
 GUARDIANSHIP: Change in guardianship does not automatically make a student eligible.
 Guardianship is only one factor that will be considered by the SIJHSAA when ruling on such cases.
 The eligibility of orphans, children whose parents are divorced or separated, children who are wards of the court, and children whose guardianship has been changed by a judge through the courts shall be subject to review by the Executive Director.
 In cases involving a change of residence by students, parents, or those with whom students are residing, an official ruling must be secured from the SIJHSAA before any such students may be considered eligible.